 Each student applicant is assigned by alphabetical designation to a Financial Aid Officer.
 Although many students become acquainted with their Officers during the application process prior to entering HMS, the first required meeting between incoming students and Officers takes place during early fall when loan recipients have an entrance loan counseling interview.
 Entrance counseling is the first module in HMS's debt management/personal finance program.
-In the second year, group meetings are held; in the third year computer-generated debt management profiles are mailed to each student; and in the fourth year a financial planning seminar is held as well as individually scheduled exit loan interviews prior to graduation.
+In the second year, group meetings are held; in the third year computer-generated debt management profiles are e-mailed to each student; and in the fourth year a financial planning seminar is held as well as individually scheduled exit loan interviews prior to graduation.
 Throughout each year, students remain in contact with the Financial Aid Office staff to work out the details of their financial aid processing.

 The Financial Aid Office maintains a small library of outside scholarship directories and a bulletin board listing of part-time employment opportunities.
 The Office also prepares a number of materials which describe the financial aid programs, policies and procedures.
 Students and applicants are welcome to stop by the office on the second floor of Gordon Hall to have any general questions answered.

 Click on the links below for an introduction to our programs.
 More detailed information is available in the HMS Financial Aid Guidebook.

 of the best people committed to leadership in alleviating human suffering caused by disease